QualityOur HEE Quality Framework for education and training sets out the expectations for quality within the work-based learning environment.

-The multi-professional framework will enable HEE to support our system partners and education and placement providers by delivering a whole workforce quality perspective.
+The multi-professional framework enables us to support our system partners and education and placement providers by delivering a whole workforce quality perspective.
 This approach will also provide a platform to respond to concerns about education and training quality from across the system, and enable the identification, sharing and adoption of good practice across the health and care system.

 - HEE Quality Strategy – describing our vision for a consistent, multiprofessional approach to improving quality.